vvalmispild/Krasnoyarsk_House_Price_Prediction_project/README.md

 ### Productionization
 The final model (GradientBoostingRegressor) was incorporated into a Flask API.
 We built a Flask API endpoint to serve our model predictions.
 The API is hosted on a local web server and accepts requests with a list of values representing a flat listing.
 It returns an estimated price for the real estate based on the input parameters.<br/>
-To use the API, make a POST request to the following endpoint http://localhost:5000/predict.
+To launch the web application, the command "$ python app.py" is executed, and the resulting GUI can be accessed by opening http://127.0.0.1:5000/ in a web browser.
 The request payload should include the necessary parameters for a flat listing, and the API will respond with the estimated price.

 ### References: